kojix2/uing/README.md

 - `UIng::LibUI` is the module for direct C bindings
 - Use [crystal_lib](https://github.com/crystal-lang/crystal_lib) to generate low-level bindings
 - When adding new UI components, follow the established callback management patterns
+- libui libraries are generated using GitHub Actions at [kojix2/libui-ng](https://github.com/kojix2/libui-ng) in the pre-build branch.

 ## Contributing